khanna-harshit/labrservationsystem_frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Further help

+To upload excel file in add device, It should be on this format:

+rack	unit	devicename	consoleip	consoleport	managementip	powercycleip	powercycleport	teamname	projectname	status	serialnumber	mac	tg

+Redundency should not be present in data coulms - > rack unit and devicename

+## Further help

+To upload excel file in add user, It should be on this format:

+name	password	teamname	accesslevel

+Redundency should not be present in data coulm - > name